DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-10-problems-with-school-placements.md

 When providers have to look beyond their network, finding an appropriate school becomes onerous.
 Specific subjects (for example, modern foreign languages) and trainee needs (for example, training with a disability) compound this.

-If few schools are participating in ITT in an area, the problems with capacity are exacerbated.
+If only some schools are participating in ITT in an area, the problems with capacity are exacerbated.

 3.2.
 Some ITT providers need help filling their school placement capacity with suitable trainees in their area.